EXPANDing "nature Photographer"

 Specifically, I heard a Pileated Woodpecker.
 For a more biological and ecological perspective on this amazing bird, please read this creatively written blog by Ken Bevis, a DNR Stewardship Wildlife Biologist, "Just About the Coolest Bird Around: the Pileated Woodpecker."

+Suddenly, it dawned on me: Woodpeckers don’t move when nourishment is being received and, when nourishment ends, they fly away, laughing joyfully!
 I started thinking about how many times I’ve banged my head against the same person/problem/experience over and over, even when it was not the least bit nourishing.
 That’s exactly how I stayed in an unhealthy relationship for nearly a decade.

 >>> I need to take a quick detour from this woodpecker metaphor to acknowledge the sudden, tragic passing of my ex-husband in 2019.
 I grew up (literally and figuratively) through our relationship.
 May he rest in peace. <<<